M6: Multi-generator, Multi-domain, Multi-lingual and cultural, Multi-genres, Multi-instrument Machine-Generated Music Detection Databases: Introduction

 Therefore, the paper is organised as follows.
-In Section \ref{sec:related}, we first review related work on MGMD databases and foundational models used for MGMD.
-In Section \ref{sec:process}, we then describe our database collection process and the design methodology behind it.
-Section \ref{sec:analysis} presents basic data analysis, followed by an evaluation of the performance of foundational models in classification tasks in Section \ref{sec:baseline}.
-Finally, in Section \ref{sec:conclusion}, we summarise our findings, highlighting that the field is still evolving and calling for further research efforts.
+In section \ref{sec:related}, we first review related work on MGMD databases.
+In section \ref{sec:process}, we then describe our database collection process and the design methodology behind it. section \ref{sec:analysis} presents basic data analysis, followed by an evaluation of the performance of foundational models in classification tasks in section \ref{sec:baseline}.
+Finally, in section \ref{sec:conclusion}, we summarise our findings, highlighting that the field is still evolving and calling for further research efforts.